|Faculty Senate ByLaws|

 A. REGULAR MEETINGS

-1.Regular meetings of the Academic Senate shall be held at least once a semester on the first Tuesday at 3:00pm of the first month of the semester, unless otherwise properly notified in advance.
+1.Regular meetings of the Faculty Senate shall be held at least once a semester on the first Tuesday at 3:00pm of the first month of the semester, unless otherwise properly notified in advance.

-2.The Executive Committee of the Academic Senate shall not schedule Academic Senate meetings: a. on an academic holiday; b. after the last regular day of classes during the semester; or c. during final examinations.
+2.The Executive Committee of the Faculty Senate shall not schedule Faculty Senate meetings: a. on an academic holiday; b. after the last regular day of classes during the semester; or c. during final examinations.

 B. SPECIAL MEETINGS

-Special meetings may be held on call by the Senate chair or by petition of 25% of the membership of the Academic Senate.
+Special meetings may be held on call by the Senate chair or by petition of 25% of the membership of the Faculty Senate.

 C. PARLIAMENTARY AUTHORITY